Scream 2: Plot

-That evening, Sidney and Hallie attend a party at a sorority house.
-At another nearby sorority house, Ghostface murders student Cici Cooper.
-After the partygoers leave, Ghostface enters the house and attacks Sidney.
+That evening, Sidney and Hallie attend a party at the sorority house Delta Lambda Zeta.
+At Omega Beta Zeta, another nearby sorority house, Ghostface murders student Cici Cooper.
+After the partygoers leave to observe Cici's crime scene, Ghostface enters Delta Lambda Zeta and attacks Sidney.
 Ghostface injures Derek but flees when the police arrive.
-Later, after realizing that Cici's real name is Casey, Gale theorizes that the new Ghostface is targeting students with the same names as the Woodsboro murder victims.
-Randy theorizes that the killer is likely someone Sidney knows and is basing the killings on a movie sequel.
-Soon after, Ghostface calls Gale, Dewey, and Randy while they are together in daylight on the college campus green.
+Later, after realizing that Cici is a diminutive for Casey, Gale theorizes that the new Ghostface is targeting students with the same names as the Woodsboro murder victims.
+Randy theorizes that the killer is likely someone Sidney knows and is patterning the homicides after a movie sequel.
+Soon after, Ghostface calls Gale, Dewey, and Randy while they are together in daylight on the college campus.
 Despite their attempts to find him, Ghostface ultimately ambushes Randy, pulling him into Joel's media van, where he is murdered.
-Joel, scared he will be targeted next, skips town.
-As night falls on the campus, Dewey and Gale go to a building to review tapes of footage shot by Joel, hoping to spot the killer in the vicinity of the previous crime scenes, but the killer attacks them, stabbing Dewey.
-Two officers drive Sidney and Hallie to a safe house, but Ghostface intercepts the car and murders them.
+Shortly after, Joel, fearing he will be targeted next, skips town.

+As night falls over the campus, Dewey and Gale go to a building to review tapes of footage shot by Joel, hoping to spot the killer in the vicinity of the previous crime scenes, but Ghostface attacks them, stabbing Dewey.
+Two officers driving Sidney and Hallie to a safe house are murdered when Ghostface intercepts the vehicle.
 In the ensuing struggle, Ghostface is knocked unconscious, but recovers and kills Hallie.

-Drawn to music playing in the campus theatre, seeking safety, Sidney finds Derek in the auditorium tied to a cross from an earlier fraternity hazing ritual.
-Ghostface arrives, revealing himself to be Mickey, and shoots Derek, killing him.
-Mickey intends to kill Sidney and allow himself to be arrested so he can blame violence in movies for the murders at his trial.
-Debbie arrives holding Gale at gunpoint and is then revealed to be Mickey's accomplice, whom Sidney recognizes as Nancy Loomis, Billy's mother.
-She betrays Mickey and shoots him, reflexively shooting and injuring Gale before he collapses.
-Nancy reveals that she is seeking revenge against Sidney for killing Billy, but Sidney points out the hypocrisy of her motive, considering that Nancy abandoned her own son in the past, which caused him to turn into a serial killer.
-The pair fight until Cotton appears and intervenes.
-Nancy attempts to manipulate Cotton into murdering Sidney, but to her shock, he chooses to shoot Nancy in exchange for an interview with Sidney and Diane Sawyer.
-Mickey suddenly resurfaces, but he is then promptly and viciously gunned down and killed by Gale and Sidney.
-Sidney then shoots Nancy in the head to ensure she is dead.
+Drawn to music playing in the campus theater while seeking safety, Sidney finds Derek in the auditorium tied to a cross from an earlier fraternity hazing ritual.
+Ghostface arrives, revealing himself as Mickey, and shoots Derek, killing him.

+Mickey divulges his intent to kill Sidney and allow his arrest, in an effort to blame movie violence for the murders and become famous from the oncoming trial.
+Debbie arrives, holding Gale at gunpoint, and is revealed to be Mickey's accomplice, whom Sidney recognizes as Nancy Loomis, the mother of Woodsboro killer Billy.
+Nancy betrays Mickey and shoots him, affirming that she only used Mickey to frame him for their killing spree.
+Mickey fires his gun before collapsing, wounding Gale, who falls offstage.
+Nancy discloses she is seeking revenge against Sidney for killing Billy and that she murdered Randy in Joel's news van for slandering her son's name during their phone call.
+However, Sidney points out the hypocrisy of Nancy's motives, considering that her abandonment fueled Billy's psychotic tendencies.
+The pair fight until Cotton appears and holds them at gunpoint.
+Nancy attempts to manipulate Cotton into murdering Sidney, reminding him that her testimony got him arrested.
+Much to Nancy's shock, he instead chooses to shoot her in exchange for an interview with Sidney and Diane Sawyer.
+As Sidney, Cotton, and a recovered Gale glance over Nancy's body, Mickey suddenly resurfaces but is shot to death by Gale and Sidney.
+Sidney then shoots Nancy in the head to ensure her death.